Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Multimodal Image SR via Joint Sparse Representations Induced by Coupled Dictionaries

 \section{Multimodal Image SR via Joint Sparse Representations Induced by Coupled Dictionaries}

 We now introduce our SR approach.
-In particular, we describe the data model that couples different image modalities and also the joint image SR framework that encompasses both a coupled dictionary learning phase and a coupled super-resolution phase.
+In particular, we describe the data model that couples different image modalities and also the joint image SR framework that encompasses both a coupled dictionary learning phase and a coupled super-resolution phase, see also Figure~\ref{Fig:Diagram}).